Salzhaus: History

-At the time of the renovation work, the frescoes on the north front of the building were so badly weathered that it was decided not to restore them but to replace them entirely.
-After making detailed sketches of the pictures, the old plaster was removed and completely replaced.
-Only after the plaster had dried for about a year from the summer of 1887 to 1888 and had proven its strength, were the previously documented pictures repainted using stable mineral colours.
-Finally, the foliage surrounding the gable, of which there was little left, was copied and completely replaced on the basis of the remains.
+On May 1, 1843, the city acquired the house and integrated it with the house adjoining it to create a building complex around the Römerberg square.

+In the years 1887 to 1888, urgently needed renovation work took place.
 City officials moved into the house in 1890.

 Destruction in the Second World War

 In the Second World War it became apparent from July 1942 at the latest that Frankfurt would also be the target of heavy bombing.
-A large part of the historically significant buildings in the old town of Frankfurt was then documented and immovable art monuments were walled in or had the historic parts removed,.
-These included all removable relief panels from the Salzhaus - only the carvings worked into the supporting beams of the actual half-timbered house had to remain on site.
+A large part of the historically significant buildings in the old town of Frankfurt were then documented and immovable art monuments were walled in or had the historic parts removed.
+This included all removable relief panels from the Salzhaus - only the carvings worked into the supporting beams of the actual half-timbered house remain on site.

 On October 5, 1943, the first heavy bomb attack hit the city centre.
 Incendiary bombs devastated the interior of the Roman and the civil hall.
 The neighbouring salt house was initially spared.
 On March 18, 1944, about 750 aircraft attacked the eastern city centre.
 The Salzhaus remained undamaged again, although the Paulskirche on the opposite side of the street was hit and burned out completely.

 On March 22, the heaviest air raid hit the old town.
 More than seven thousand buildings were destroyed or badly damaged.
 The Salzhaus was also hit by incendiary bombs and burned down.
-The entire interior was lost, only parts of the stone basement remained.
+The entire interior was lost; only parts of the stone basement remained.